- Can you drink water during Ramadan? In Ramadan, Muslims abstain from drinking water or eating during their fast.

 Ramadan is the ninth month of the Islamic calendar, and it is the month of fasting.
 During this month Muslims all over the world fast from dawn to dusk.
 They abstain from eating, drinking, smoking, and engaging in sexual activity.
 They also avoid anything that they consider to be impure or excessive in their religious belief system.
 This is done the whole month, from the time the sun rises in the east until the time the sun sets.

-Should I drink water during Ramadan?
+Can you drink water during Ramadan?

 During the fasting period, consuming food or drinks is not permitted.
 This is in accordance with Islamic fasting regulations.
 In order to achieve this, one should abstain from drinking water or any other liquid during the fasting periods in the month of Ramadan.